Qamar-Abbas-14/SaucedemoProject/README.md

 6. Change directory of project to saucedemo/ and install local packages from following command:
 - Python setup.py develop

 7. Change directory and go to testcases directory containing test_login_page.py file:
-- cd SaucedemoProject/saucedemo/scenarios
+- cd SaucedemoProject/saucedemo/scenarios.

+For Linux Machine:
+- Go to directory saucedemo/resources/linux_driver/
+- Run following command to make the two drivers for linux executable.
+- chmod 775 *

 Run the following commands to execute testcases:
   For running in Chrome:
 - pytest –browser Chrome

   For Running in Firefox
 - pytest –browser Firefox